Regional 1 South East: League table

+Results

 2022–23

-Six of the twelve teams participated in the 2021-22 competition.
-They are joined by Shelford, Sudbury, Colchester and Harpenden all promoted from London 1 North together with Medway and Bedford Athletic promoted from London 1 South and Midlands 1 East respectively.
-Sutton & Epsom, Maidenhead, Havant, Wimbledon and Brighton were level transferred into Regional 1 South Central.
-Teams leaving the division included Dorking, Sevenoaks and North Walsham who were promoted into National League 2 East.
-There was no relegation from the league at the end of season 2021-22.
+Six of the twelve teams participated in the 2021–22 competition.
+They are joined by Shelford, Sudbury, Colchester and Harpenden, all promoted from London 1 North, together with Medway and Bedford Athletic promoted from London 1 South and Midlands 1 East respectively.
+Sutton & Epsom, Maidenhead, Havant, Wimbledon and Brighton were level transferred to Regional 1 South Central.
+Other teams leaving the division were Dorking, Sevenoaks and North Walsham who were promoted to National League 2 East.
+There was no relegation from the league at the end of last season.